 Sometimes, a single major alert will generate several other alerts for minor issues.

-    A potential breach of the group’s passwords may generate an alert that all team members should start using two-factor

-    authentication.
-But it also may generate multiple secondary alerts, such as for changing passwords, for using maximum

-    strength passwords, and for watching for strange network actions.
+A potential breach of the group’s passwords may generate an alert that all team members should start using two-factor authentication.
+But it also may generate multiple secondary alerts, such as for changing passwords, using maximum strength passwords, and strange network actions.

-    Rather than generating multiple alerts for this single event, tweaking the system to generate a single alert that

-    encompasses the main alert and all of the offshoots from it may help with alert fatigue.
+Rather than generating multiple alerts for this single event, tweaking the system to generate a single alert that encompasses the main alert and all of the offshoots from it may help with alert fatigue.

 Change Responsibilities for Alerts